sjdv1982/seamless/sphinx/source/beginner.md

 Once you have an abstract dependency graph, try to make it more concrete.
 Formulate every computation as a block with one code input, several data/parameter inputs, and one data output.
 (You can have multiple data outputs, although the implementation will then be a little bit more complex, using Seamless structured cells).
 Decide the programming language for each block.
 Choose names for each input.
 These computation blocks will later become Seamless transformers.
 The inputs and outputs will become cells.

-If you are porting an existing workflow (bash, Jupyter, SnakeMake) that is not too complex, you could skip the concrete dependency graph and move straight to the implementation.
+If you are porting an existing workflow (bash, Jupyter, Snakemake) that is not too complex, you could skip the concrete dependency graph and move straight to the implementation.

 ### Implementation phase